pet333r/pw-dev_script/README.md

 [![How to install script](.gfx/yt_script.png)](https://youtu.be/saFq3Png-ds)

 # latest script version in zip file
-if you have any problem understanding how the DCS World script should be installed, download the zip file, it contains a schematic of the entire "Scripts" folder along with the main "Export.lua" file and the entire script
+if you have any problem understanding how the DCS World script should be installed, download the zip file, it contains a schematic of the entire `Scripts` folder along with the main `Export.lua` file and the entire script

 you'll find it on the "Releases" page [https://github.com/pet333r/pw-dev_script/releases](https://github.com/pet333r/pw-dev_script/releases)